If I buy on Alibaba and sell on Amazon, I'll make a ton of money, right? That's a recipe for disaster.

 You go to your listing and—there's your problem.
 The "Add to Cart" button has magically disappeared.

 What happened?
 A copycat has come in and hijacked your product.
 You took someone else’s product and now somebody has taken yours.
-So you try to undercut them, but then they undercut you until your profits are zilch.
+So you try to undercut them by lowering your price, but then they undercut you until your profits are zilch.
 It’s a circle of madness that never seems to end.
 You fell victim to the "me too" syndrome.

 You can get a massive amount of sales on Amazon without the headache of hijackers, copycats, and wannabes.